Latest Podcast Episodes

 -

-Adam J Purcell, Fake Keith, the Real Keith Dunn and Scott Fuller review the new Doctor Who episodes The Well and Lucky Day, discuss their visit to the BFI/DWAS event Doctor Who 20 Years on, find some general news and a variety of other stuff, specifically:
+Adam J Purcell, Fake Keith, Jay Doran, Jean Riddler, The Real Keith Dunn and Scott Fuller review the Special Features on the Doctor Who: The Collection: Season 21 Blu-ray boxset and the 2026 film version of Project Hail Mary, find some general news and a variety of other stuff, specifically:

 - 00:00 – Intro and theme tune.